Skip to content

 What does 'garden wedding venue' mean for a French estate?

 A garden wedding venue places the outdoor planted setting at the centre of the celebration rather than as a decorative supplement to an indoor reception.
-These 10 estates meet four working criteria: a sequence of distinct outdoor zones for ceremony plus cocktails plus dining or extended cocktail format; mature plantings (centuries-old trees, formal hedging, or working agricultural plantings); a structural relationship between the gardens and the estate's architecture or surrounding landscape; and dedicated outdoor wedding production capacity rather than an improvised lawn.
+The estates in this collection meet four working criteria: a sequence of distinct outdoor zones for ceremony plus cocktails plus dining or extended cocktail format; mature plantings (centuries-old trees, formal hedging, or working agricultural plantings); a structural relationship between the gardens and the estate's architecture or surrounding landscape; and dedicated outdoor wedding production capacity rather than an improvised lawn.

 How much do garden wedding venues in France cost?